Adrienne de La Fayette: Early life and family

 She was a great-granddaughter of Françoise Charlotte d'Aubigné, niece of Madame de Maintenon.

 Imprisonment and planned execution

-In 1795, the Marquise de LaFayette was imprisoned and facing execution.
+In 1792, the Marquise de LaFayette was placed under house arrest.
+Then on November 13, 1793 she was arrested and taken to an improvised jail in Brioude.
+She was moved to a prison in Paris on June 10, 1794, facing execution.
 Elizabeth Monroe, a future First Lady of the United States and wife to James Monroe, the United States envoy to France, intervened in an attempt to save her.
 The day prior to La Fayette's scheduled execution, Mrs. Monroe visited the imprisoned marquise and loudly announced that she would be returning the following day.
 Not wanting to endanger ties with the United States, France abruptly reversed its verdict and did not execute her.

+Austria

+In 1795, the Marquise de LaFayette traveled to Austria with her daughters Anastasie and Virginie where her husband, the Marquis de LaFayette, was imprisoned.
+She personally pleaded with Emperor Francis I for his freedom without success.
+She and her daughters were allowed, however, to join him in captivity.
+While in prison, she became ill and never fully recovered.
+She left with her husband and daughters in 1797 after losses against Napoleon forced Austria to release French prisoners.

 Death

 The Marquise de LaFayette died on 25 December 1807 and is buried in the Picpus Cemetery in the 12th arrondissement of Paris.
 This cemetery also contains a mass grave where several of the Marquise's relatives were buried after being guillotined.